 Us: “Wow.
 That sounds like a super cool gig.
 So, Jilly.
 Tell us all what a Senior Retoucher does to relax and unwind when they’re not sat behind the Digital Touch hot desk?
 What does escape look like to you?”

-Jilly: “Escape always involves a packed lunch and flask, a map, all four limbs and a mountain.
-But I also enjoy club road cycling (of which I’m a member of 2 clubs) and I’m also passionate about tennis, which I play whenever time allows.”
+Jilly: “Escape usually involves a packed lunch and flask, a map, all four limbs and a mountain.
+But I also enjoy club road cycling (of which I’m a member of 2 clubs) and I’m also passionate about tennis and SUP (Stand up Paddleboarding), which I do whenever time allows.”